csikasote/bembaspeech-exps/README.md

 In this project we used the [DeepSpeech v0.8.2]() release for our experiments.
 We refer the reader to [Mozilla DeepSpeech]() for latest updates.

 ## Resources
+### Dataset
+The data used in this project was obtained from the [BembaSpeech]() corpus.
+It consist of audio files whose size is not more than 10 seconds as per DeepSpeech input pipeline requirement.

 <div class="tg-wrap"><table>
 <thead>